gpoehl/phpReport/docs/source/groupCounter.rst

 For each group one CalculatorXS object will be instantiated as an item within an collector named **gc**.

-Group counters are, like any other calculated value, available at each group level.
+Group counters are, like any other aggregation methods, available at each group level.

 .. attention::
     Make sure you access the correct gc item.
 To get the counter of